green-code-initiative/ecoCode-common/tools/rules_config/README.md

 Add one new tag to a list of rules from `SONAR_RULES_REUSED.md` (using SonarQube API).
 Why ? because maybe some original SonarQube rules are already ready for being part of this plugin

-### EcoCode Quality Profile
+### Creedengo Quality Profile

 Add one new Profile by language inherited from SonarWay (using SonarQube API).
 Why ?
-- we must create a custom Profile to use new eco-design rules from ecocode plugins
+- we must create a custom Profile to use new eco-design rules from creedengo plugins
 - the new profile is inherited from SonarWay to keep natives SonarWay rules also The script attach the new rules with the new quality profile.
 The new profile becomes the default profile for the language.